 Figure 1: Block flow diagram illustration of the design approach

-Financial and economic feasibility evaluations will be performed to determine optimal solutions for production scales considered.
+Financial and economic feasibility evaluations will be performed to determine optimal solutions for the production scales considered.
 Feasibility will be measured in terms of process simplicity, net present value (NPV) and accounting rate of return (ARR) on an identical basis.

 1.2 Unit Conversions